--n newsgroups

-Restricts your search to certain newsgroups.

-- -x Ignores the record of articles read kept in your .newsrc file.
+- -n newsgroups - Restricts your search to certain newsgroups. - -x Ignores the record of articles read kept in your .newsrc file.
 This displays all articles in all newsgroups to which you subscribe, even those which you have already seen.
 It also prevents readnews from updating the .newsrc file. - -a date Asks for news received since the given date.
 Note that even with the -a option, only articles you have not already seen are displayed, unless you combine it with the -x option.
-Articles are kept on file until they expire, typically after two weeks.

--t keywords
+Articles are kept on file until they expire, typically after two weeks. - -t titles mercury% readnews -n net.unix-wizards -x -a last friday-t setuid you see all articles in newsgroup net.unix-wizards since last Friday about the setuid feature.
+The -t option finds articles about the specific keyword; it does not find articles about 'suid', 'Setuid', nor articles with no title or whose author did not use the word 'setuid' in the title.

-Restricts the query to articles mentioning one of the keywords in the title of the article.
+Restricts the query to articles mentioning one of the titles in the title of the article.
 If you try: